-Harry is developing a practice covering all aspects of Chambers’ specialisms across UK, EU, and international taxation.
+Harry has a practice covering all aspects of Chambers’ specialisms across UK, EU, and international taxation.
 Before embarking on law, he read Classics and Sanskrit at Magdalen College, Oxford, where he obtained a Double First: wrestling with ancient texts readied him for the UK tax code.
 He subsequently gained an LLB (First Class) and then an LLM (Distinction), coming top of his cohort in both degrees.

 Outside of law and tax, his interests are largely linguistic and literary.
 He is familiar with Italian, French, Dutch, Latin, Greek, and Sanskrit and knows something of around a dozen others, but he finds friends and family only marginally more willing to talk about languages than tax.